Odyssey

 An annotated mock-up of the FlyBy home page.
 The pieces of data called out are review comment, overall rating, location name, and location photo.

 Our gears are already turning!
-Together, we write an example for this page, so that the frontend team has something to code against while we build out the backend.
+Together, we write an example query for this page, so that the frontend team has something to code against while we build out the backend.

 query GetHomePageLocationsAndReviews {